 About 4300 square kilometres of wild South Island terrain is protected as an International Dark Sky Reserve — the largest reserve of this kind anywhere on earth.
 In fact, this area around Aoraki Mount Cook has been awarded ‘gold’ status, meaning there’s virtually no light pollution at all.
 Visit Big Sky Stargazing at the foot of Mount Cook learn about all the constellations, planets and galaxies you can spot from a team of professionals.
 Don’t miss the view from the Sir Edmund Hillary Alpine Centre’s deck to see the stars sparkle above the craggy mountains.
 Or just stroll out the front door of YHA Aoraki Mount Cook and point your head skywards to admire the star-studded canvas above.

 This mountain-fringed lake also falls within the South Island’s International Dark Sky Reserve, making Lake Tekapo another glittering destination for stargazing.
-Join an Earth and Sky tour at the Mount John Observatory, a world-class research centre containing New Zealand’s most powerful telescope perched at the peak of Mount John.
+Join a Dark Sky Project tour at the Mount John Observatory, a world-class research centre containing New Zealand’s most powerful telescope perched at the peak of Mount John.
 At ground level, Tekapo’s dramatic mountain scenery provides a stunning backdrop for the stars twinkling in the deep black skies above.
 And during winter, this part of the South Island comes alive with the Southern Lights — all the more reason to book a stay at the brand spanking new YHA Lake Tekapo.

 Sheltered by mountains and gifted with plenty of unpolluted sky, New Zealand’s adventure capital is also one of the country’s top stargazing spots.
 Catch the gondola high above Queenstown to examine the heavens through a telescope on one of Skyline Stargazing’s daily tours, which even include dinner for a truly unforgettable night under the stars.
 Looking for something a little more high octane?
 During winter, some Queenstown resorts offer night skiing on weekends, so you can watch the stars sparkle as you’re cruising down the slopes.